What is a Loft Apartment in NYC?

 An experienced agent can help you prevent any headaches down the road.

-They will navigate you through HOA documents along with other important facts and statistics.
+They will navigate you through HOA documents and other essential facts and statistics.

 Those new to buying homes will appreciate real estate agents for their knowledge and expertise.